 Which is more regulated, Kraken or Binance?

-On the verifiable evidence, Kraken is the clearer case: our June 2026 research records a confirmed EU MiCA CASP authorisation (Ireland/Luxembourg), checkable on the ESMA register, while we found no confirmed full CASP authorisation for Binance, so we mark it pending.
-Verify each exchange with your national regulator before depositing.
+Kraken is the clearer case: it holds a confirmed EU MiCA CASP authorisation via Ireland, checkable on the ESMA register, and is FCA-registered in the UK.
+Binance withdrew its Greek MiCA application in June 2026 and halted new EU orders, deposits and staking from 1 July 2026, and has no FCA authorisation in the UK.
+Verify each exchange's current status with your national regulator before depositing.
 This is information, not financial advice.

 Which has lower fees, Kraken or Binance?